Last Updated on 31 March, 2021 by Veronica

 Tips for your trip to Morocco

-In Morocco there are many street food stalls, juices, fruit stalls.
-It is important to take precautions, such as washing the fruit well, drinking bottled water, etc. If you have poisoning, it’s best to stay hydrated and see your travel insurance doctor.
+In Morocco, there are many street food stalls, juices, fruit stalls.
+It is important to take precautions, such as washing the fruit well, drinking bottled water, etc. If you have poisoned, it’s best to stay hydrated and see your travel insurance doctor.

 Car accident (or camel)

 On your trip to Morocco you’ll see that they drive a little like crazy.
 So you have to be careful, especially when you’re a pedestrian, don’t get run over.

 You can surf on the coast of Essaouira.
 You can trek to a lot of places, go paragliding, go driving quad bikes, and a lot more that is not coming to mind.
 So, if you like to do sports on your travels, it is essential that you take out travel insurance to Morocco and include that you’re going to do adventure sports.
 There are special insurances for this that cover these activities for you.

 With regard to thefts in Morocco

 Delays, cancellations and loss of luggage

 If you are like us and travel with low-cost companies, you’re likely to experience delays or cancellations on your flights.
 On the return from Marrakech to Madrid, we were delayed a couple of hours.
-In this case, nothing happens because it is very small change, but it is always advisable to add to your insurance of travel to Morocco coverage in case of delays, cancellations, and loss of luggage.
+In this case, nothing happens because it is a very small change, but it is always advisable to add to your insurance of travel to Morocco coverage in case of delays, cancellations, and loss of luggage.

 Weather: What is the best time to travel to Morocco?

 We traveled to Morocco in December (end of November, early December) and the truth is that the temperature was marvelous, not too hot, not too cold.
 It was very splendid.

 Currencies: How to pay in Morocco?

 Pay in cash

 You can travel with Dirham from your country, for this, we recommend changing in RIA financial.
 Or you can exchange money there, in Morocco, but you have to consider the price online so you don’t get scammed.

 Pay by debit or credit card